alallier/reload/README.md

   -e, --exts [extensions]           Extensions separated by commas or pipes.
 Defaults to html,js,css.
   -p, --port [port]                 The port to bind to.
 Can be set with PORT env variable as well.
 Defaults to 8080 -s, --start-page [start-page]		Specify a start page.
 Defaults to index.html.
   -v, --verbose						Turns on logging on the server and client side.
-Defaults to false.
+Defaults to true.
 ```

 License